+[Section 9 inserted: No. 9 of 2023 s.
+124.]

 10. Publication of approvals

 (1) If the Minister approves information under paragraph (c) of the definition of relevant information in section 3, the Minister must ensure that the instrument by which the approval is given is published on the Department’s website.